RuiqiZhang99/Git-GitHub-Learning/readme.txt

-This project is created by the automobile school of Tongji University, Shanghai.
+This project is created by Ruiqi Zhang to practice Git.
-Project name: Reinforcement Learning Robotic Prosthesis
+Let's begin now.